SMARTPHONE DISPLAYS

 Smartphone displays (or screens) are the largest part of a smartphone.
 They display all of the information needed by the user.
-They also doubles as a input device because they are used to give commands to the smartphone.
+They also double as input devices because they are used to give commands to the smartphone.

 Display sizes